 "Uh-Huh," Jun headed for the kitchen with the laden wastebasket.
 As she began to remove the filled bag from the can, she stopped to stare out of the kitchen window.

 The evening sun cast a shadow over most of Odaiba's skyline.
 Tall ornate structures towered hundreds of feet into the air, interspersed here and there by smaller, simpler apartment buildings.
 Jun had always loved the view here.
 It had been the apartment's biggest selling point when she and Davis had gone house hunting three years ago, after he'd started receiving royalty checks from TK's books and the various movies and TV shows made about the adventures of the digidestined.
-Since their parents were perennially out of town on business (and only propped in front of the TV when home) the two figured that they might as well move to a different place, where they wouldn't have to conform to the rules of people who were never there emotionally or physically.
+Since their parents were perennially out of town on business, visiting clients (and only propped in front of the TV when home), the two figured that they might as well move to a different place, where they wouldn't have to conform to the rules of people who were never actually there.

 Overall, Jun had enjoyed the change in scenery, and her relationship with her brother had improved tremendously.
 But now, she really didn't know what was left.
 Her life had been going nowhere fast in the last couple of years.
 She had tried attending Odaiba University while majoring in newly created Digital Studies, but that had gotten old when she discovered that her "knowledgeable" professors didn't even know half of what Davis did about the digital world.
 Soon after, she quit school, despite a 3.8 GPA, out of frustration.